-Fans of pioneering husband/wife country duo Jed & Claire Seneca have had a long wait, but will be happy to know they are back with a new album, Carry You Through, a potent collection filled with the insightful lyrics and compelling vocal performances that have become hallmarks of the Seneca sound.
+Fans of pioneering husband/wife country duo Jed & Claire Seneca had a bit of a wait, but in early 2019, the long awaited new album, Carry You Through was released, a potent collection filled with the insightful lyrics and compelling vocal performances that have become hallmarks of the Seneca sound.

 Prior to stepping away from the music industry, Jed & Claire, then known simply as Seneca, earned acclaim with their self-titled debut album on Ransom Records.
 Released in 1994, the project was at the forefront of a new genre of music that combined country music instrumentation with faith-based lyrics.
 Seneca’s debut spawned four singles that charted in the top five, among them three that became #1 hits for the husband/wife duo.
 CCM Magazine touted Seneca among the “New Faces of the Year” and their song “The Real True Love Can Wait” become an anthem for the teen purity movement.
 In 1996 they were voted Vocal Duo of the Year by the Christian Country Music Association.
 They toured extensively throughout the United States and Europe, and quickly earned an enthusiastic legion of fans.